 Rameesess II is one of Ancient Egypt’s best known pharaohs thanks to his long and impressively victorious reign, and the Temple of Derr is a fitting reminder.
+This is just one of many ancient sites which are featured in our range of unforgettable Lake Nasser cruises.

 Aswan is a very popular part of Egypt, and the area consistently attracts countless tourists every year.
-The area is of course home to a seemingly endless number of historical attractions, and Lake Nasser cruises have also proved to be incredibly popular.
-So vast is this lake that it’s actually difficult to believe it is a manmade lake which formed when the Aswan High Dam was constructed.
+The area is of course home to a seemingly endless number of historical Egypt tourist attractions, and Lake Nasser cruises have also proved to be incredibly popular.
+So vast is this lake that it’s actually difficult to believe it is a man-made lake which formed when the Aswan High Dam was constructed.

 While the dam and the resulting lake certainly did solve a major water shortage problem, it didn’t come without a price.
 The area which is today covered in water was once home to many ancient sites.
 When the dam was being built, these sites either had to be relocated, or else lost to the rising waters.
 Fortunately, many sites were successfully relocated, and today visitors can explore all of them, most of which are in close proximity to each other.